sebromero/micropython-radio-control/README.md

 # 📦 MicroPython RC Switch Package

-This package contains an API to send signals over 433/315 Mhz based transmitters.
+This package contains an API to send signals over 433/315 MHz based transmitters.
 It is based on the [Arduino library](https://github.com/sui77/rc-switch) from Suat Özgür.

 ## 📖 Documentation
 For more information on the features of this library and how to use them please read the documentation [here](./docs/).

-## ✅ Supported Boards
+## ✅ Supported Microcontroller Boards

 Any board that can run a modern version of MicroPython is supported.
 The library uses bit banging and supports that on any available GPIO pin.